stellar/stellar-core/src/ledger/readme.md

 ###Hot Ledger Data

-The SQL tables for Ledger Entries represents the state of the current ledger: ie, if an account is modified in some way, the "Accounts" table will have the change.
+The SQL tables for Ledger Entries represent the state of the current ledger: ie, if an account is modified in some way, the "Accounts" table will have the change.

 ###Historical data